-It is the view of this author, that Articles of Religion are necessary, at least to some degree, due to the vast differences of beliefs held by all manor of those, professing Christianity.
-It is most reasonable, if not essential, that believers should see eye to eye, when working together in the cause of God and truth.
+It is the view of this author that Articles of Religion are necessary at least to some degree-due to the vast differences in beliefs held by all manner of those professing Christianity.
+It is both reasonable, and arguably essential, that believers should see eye to eye when working together in the cause of God and truth.